-Much of the residential education experience encourages resident engagement and community building via virtual programming, passive messaging, and 1:1 virtual meetings.
-In-person social interactions, events, and programming will not be facilitated in alignment with social and physical distancing guidelines.
+Much of the residential education experience encourages resident engagement and community building via programming, passive messaging, and 1:1 meetings.
+In-person social interactions, events, and programming will be facilitated in alignment with appropriate health and safety guidelines.

-In Fall 2020, CSUSB welcomed a new campus dining services provider, Chartwells Higher Education.
+CSUSB welcomed a new campus dining services provider, Chartwells Higher Education in Fall 2020.
 For dining information and meal plan options, please visit Yotie Eats.

 Please note effective August 1, 2021 a parking permit will need to be displayed in vehicles at all times when parked on campus.
 Daily parking permits are available at parking permit dispenser machines located on various parking lots around campus.